Shingles vs. Mpox: Symptoms, Differences, and How to Tell Them Apart

 Is shingles contagious?

 Shingles itself is not contagious.
-However, the varicella-zoster virus can spread to someone who has never had chickenpox, causing them to develop chickenpox rather than shingles.
+But, the varicella-zoster virus can spread to someone who has never had chickenpox, causing them to develop chickenpox rather than shingles.
 The main way the shingles virus is spread is through direct contact with the fluid from the rash blisters.
 It can also be transmitted when someone breathes in virus particles from the blisters of a person with an active case of shingles.

 How do you avoid getting shingles?